New skyscraper lab will test elevators high above Atlanta

 ATLANTA (AP) — One of the world’s largest elevator towers will soon be opened to test elevators of the future as well as current ones high above the Atlanta suburbs.

-“This is going to transform our industry,” said Kevin Lavelle, CEO of the company’s North American operations.
+“This is going to transform our industry,” said Kevin Lavallee, CEO of the company’s North American operations.

 It’s the largest elevator test tower in the Western Hemisphere, according to the company and general contractor Brasfield & Gorrie, which built it.

-Note: This story was first published on Oct.
-16, 2021.
-It was updated on Oct.
-19, 2021 to show the company's CEO of its North American operations is Kevin Lavallee, not Kevin Lavelle.
-Also, the name of the company is TK Elevator, not TK Elevators.